kirenariyu/jPrintable/README.md

 ## Contributing

-Please read [CONTRIBUTING.md]() for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md]() for details on code of conduct, and the process for submitting pull requests.

 ## Versioning